syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 ## Overview

-A custom report item allows users to add functionality that's not natively supported in RDL or extend the functionality of existing controls in RDL standard.
-The run-time component allows to render custom report item in ReportViewer.
+A custom report item allows you to add the functionality that is not natively supported in the RDL or extend the functionality of existing controls in the RDL standard.
+The run-time component allows to render the custom report item in the report viewer.

 ## Creating a custom report item run-time component

-The custom report item run-time component is implemented using any CLS-compliant language, and is called by the report processor at run time.
-The below section provides detail to create run time component for Barcode custom report item for Report Viewer or Report Server rendering.
+The run-time component of the custom report item is implemented by using CLS-compliant language, and is called by the report processor at run-time.
+The below section provides detail to create run-time component for the bar code custom report item of the report viewer or Report Server rendering.

 ### Create report item assembly

-1. Open the Visual Studio and select class library project type, name the project as "Syncfusion.Extensions.BarcodeCRI" for run-time component.
+1. Open the Visual Studio and select the class library project type, and then name the project as "Syncfusion.Extensions.BarcodeCRI" for the run-time component.
 2. Add the reference "Syncfusion.ReportControls.Wpf" for the extension project.
 3. Add a class "BarcodeCustomReportItem" by inheriting the `ICustomReportItem` interface.

->Note: Refer the above assemblies from the below installed location.
+>Note: Refer to above assemblies from the below installed location.
 For report platform: %localappdata%\Syncfusion\ReportsSDK\Samples\Common\Assemblies and For Essential Studio: C:\Program Files (x86)\Syncfusion\Essential Studio{{ site.releaseversion }}\Assemblies

-### Implementing the ICustomReportItem Interface
+### Implementing the ICustomReportItem interface

-To create a CustomReportItem run-time component need to implement the `ICustomReportItem` interface, it generates following two method stubs.
+To create a CustomReportItem run-time component, you should implement the `ICustomReportItem` interface, it generates the following two method stubs:

 Interface methods	|Definition
 ----------|----------
-GenerateReportItemDefinition	|Called first and is used for setting definition properties and creating the Image object that will contain both the definition and instance properties that are used for rendering the item.
+GenerateReportItemDefinition	|Called first and is used for setting definition properties and creating the image object that contains both the definition and instance properties that are used for rendering the item.
 EvaluateReportItemInstance	|Called after the definition objects have been evaluated, and it provides the instance objects that will be used for rendering the item.

 {% highlight c# %}